liukaips/datafaker/README.md

 - Dynamic random write.
 For example, for streaming data, you need to write kafka randomly every few seconds.
 Or dynamically insert mysql randomly, manual operation is relatively cumbersome, and it is not good to count the number of data written.

-In response to these current pain points, datafaker came into being.
+In response to these current pain points, datamaker came into being.
 Datafaker is a multi-data source test data construction tool that can simulate most common data types and easily solve the above pain points.
 Datafaker has the following features:

 - Multiple data types.
 Includes common database field types (integer, float, character), custom types (IP address, mailbox, ID number, etc.)